The epitomy Sensei, K.I.S.S & anti-bullying responsibilities

-- Does Kumite or can fight and enjoy it or enjoys it when they are stronger than their opponent / training partner however, have the hardest time with the absolute beginners.
+- Does Kumite or can fight and enjoy it, or enjoys it when they are stronger than their opponent / training partner.
+However, they have the hardest time with absolute beginners.

 - Can apply his or her basics and thrives to learn advanced techniques.

 - Their block is the strike,

 - Teaches others sparring or Kumite, usually in their own favourite format [ie; Sport Kumite, Jissen Kumite, Jiyu Kumite, Awase Kumite, etc].